#

 - completions - adding bash completion functionality

-- validations - adding argument validation functions
+- validations - adding validation functions for arguments, flags or environment variables

 - hooks - adding before/after hooks